vite-pwa/docs/assets-generator/migrations.md

 ```json
 "generate-assets": "pwa-assets-generator --preset minimal-2023 <your-logo-path>"
 ```

+If you are using a configuration file, update the built-in preset name or update the import to use `minimal2023Preset`: check the code snippets in the [built-in features section](/assets-generator/cli#built-in-features).

 The new `minimal-2023` preset changes only the `favicon.ico` size, the `apple-touch-icon` and PWA manifest icons are the same, you need to update your html head favicon entries, from:
 ```html